Hot Wheels: World's Best Driver

 Hot Wheels: World's Best Driver is an arcade-style video game based on the Hot Wheels toyline by Mattel, developed by Firebrand Games and published by Warner Bros.
-Games.
-It was released on September 17, 2013, for Windows, PlayStation 3, Xbox 360, Wii U, Nintendo 3DS, and iOS.
+Interactive Entertainment.
+It was released in September 2013 for Windows, PlayStation 3, Xbox 360, Wii U, and Nintendo 3DS, and in January 2014 for iOS.

 Gameplay

 World's Best Driver is an arcade-style video game.
 Players can play as either the Green, Red, Blue, and Yellow Team.
-Each team possess a different skill asset: Green Team focuses on speed, Red Team focuses on stunts, Blue Team on drifting, and Yellow Team on desctruction.
+Each team possess a different skill asset: Green Team focuses on speed, Red Team focuses on stunts, Blue Team on drifting, and Yellow Team on destruction.

 Reception

 Hot Wheels World's Best Driver received generally unfavorable reviews.